radgrad/docusaurus2/docs/developers/deployment/howto/setup-production-server-mup.md

 After deployment finishes, the app should be live at [https://radgrad2.ics.hawaii.edu](https://radgrad2.ics.hawaii.edu).

-## Check tstaus of deployment through logs
+## Check status of deployment through logs

 To ensure that what you wanted to have happen actually happened, check the logs with mup logs: